TDarkShadow/iheartnewvegas/main.md

 - Set **Grenade Hotkey** to **G**.
 - Set **Grenade Swap Hotkey** to **C**.

+**B42 Inspect**:
+- Enable **Minimalistic**.

+> ℹ️ Switches the weapon statistics and condition pop-ups to a much more immersive one-liner above the AP bar.

 **Enhanced Vision**:
 - Set **Vision mode hotkey** to **N**.